ShuDataScience/FMCG-Project/README.md

 - identify the cheapest supplier per recipe
 - identify the total cost (inc. tax) to meet all demand per quarter with the fastest suppliers

-Section 2: Machine Learning -train and test forecast models (Linear Regression, DTR, KNN and Gradient Descent).
+Section 2: Machine Learning -train and test forecast models (Linear Regression, DTR, KNN and Gradient Descent Regression).
 Built a forecast model with a R2 score of r2 score of 0.883 to predict the demand more accurately.

 The key steps include:
 - exploratory data analysis
 - feature selection
 - model selection and performance metrics comparison
 - cross-validation
-- use polynomial features to test the new parameter's importance in the selected model
+- create and select polynomial features to test the new parameter's importance in the selected model
 - train the selected model with permutation features
 - visualize the forecasted demand and compare with the test data
 - finalize the model features and evaluation